InfernoJoes/2DF-SELECTIONSCREEN/src/scenes/fight scene/fightscene_readme.txt

 - 3 vs 3: you select three fighters, and the other also selects 3. just like in marvel vs capcom, capcom vs snk and skullgirls

+i'll say it again, i don't want to go through the hassle of implementing a fully fledged 2D-fighting game. that's maybe for a later date.